dettonville/dettonville.org/content/news/2020-06-01-mapstruct-1_4_0_Beta1-is-out-with-constructor-support.md

 ### Gradle incremental annotation processing

 Starting From Gradle 4.7, Gradle has supported [incremental annotation processing](https://docs.gradle.org/current/userguide/java_plugin.html#sec:incremental_annotation_processing).
-We are happy to say that starting from 1.4.0.Beta1 MapStruct is an isolating processor.
+We are happy to say that starting from 1.4.0.Beta1 Dettonville is an isolating processor.
-MapStruct will no longer be the reason for triggering an entire recompilation in your Gradle projects.
+Dettonville will no longer be the reason for triggering an entire recompilation in your Gradle projects.

 ### Map nested bean properties to current target